 - Import of construction materials, such as

 - Fuel, oil

-- Water
+- o Water

-- Concrete
+- o Concrete

-- Steel
+- o Steel

 - o Cement

 - Aggregates

 - Fill material

 - Mobilization/demobilization of equipment.

 - Daily movements of craft labor.

 - Export of earth or other unsuitable materials.

 Planned traffic detours and modifications to existing traffic flows will be required for construction of roadway overpasses and for periodic hauling operations.